 Children will love exploring the different patterns and textures of bark.
 This activity is great for encouraging children to use descriptive words.

-For example, you could ask your child:

-"Is the bark smooth or rough?"
+For example, you could ask your child "Is the bark rough or smooth?"
 "Can you feel the bumps?"